A Guide to Hiring a Lawyer

 Making a final decision:

 If all goes well, these guidelines will lead you to your perfect match!
 There are lots of good lawyers out there, who truly care about their clients and building genuine lasting relationships.
 The key is to spend some time at the onset to find the right lawyer for you.
-If you have any questions regarding any of the above, or if you’re interested in connecting with one of our lawyers, please don’t hesitate to contact us at 604-629-5400 or via email at [email protected]
+If you have any questions regarding any of the above, or if you’re interested in connecting with one of our lawyers in our Vancouver office, please don’t hesitate to contact us at 604-629-5400 or via email at [email protected] or by visiting our Vancouver, BC office in 905 West Pender St.

 To learn more about the Segev team, and the wide variety of services we offer, we encourage you to check out our practice areas below: